Auto-generating Epochs metadata#

 Creating Epochs with metadata, and visualizing ERPs#

-It’s finally time to create our epochs!
-We set the metadata directly on instantiation via the metadata parameter.
-Also, it is important to remember to pass events and event_id as returned from make_metadata, as we only created metadata for a subset of our original events by passing row_events.
-Otherwise, the length of the metadata and the number of epochs would not match, which would raise an error.
+The metadata is ready.
+Now it’s finally time to create our epochs!
+We will assign the metadata directly on epochs creation via the metadata parameter.
+Also, it is important to remember to pass the events and event_id that were returned from make_metadata, as we only created metadata for a subset of our original events by passing row_events.
+If we were to pass to “original” values instead, the length of the metadata and the number of epochs would mismatch, which would raise an error.

 epochs_tmin, epochs_tmax = -0.1, 0.4 # epochs range: [-0.1, 0.4] s